 - Power Systems deals with generation, transmission, distribution and utilization of electric energy subject to safety, environmental and economic concerns.

 The Cooperative Education Program allows students to alternate classroom study with a series of paid professional work experiences related to electrical engineering.
 These experiences increase in complexity as the student's background increases.
 The program provides opportunity for pre-graduation experience in the profession, exploration of several career opportunities, money for education, an enriched degree and enhanced opportunities for employment following graduation.

 High school students are recommended to take one unit of physics, four units of mathematics and one unit of chemistry.

 The Electrical and Computer Engineering building is part of an eight building engineering complex.
 The building contains specialized laboratories and equipment.
 Numerous grants and donations from the National Science Foundation and private industry have provided valuable equipment.
 Laboratories along with department and university computer capabilities support education and research.

 NDSU electrical engineering graduates are working all over the world in a variety of exciting jobs at excellent salaries.
 They work in research, design, sales, manufacturing, testing, installation, development and teaching.
 Many graduates find an engineering education provides excellent training for fields other than engineering such as business, medicine or law.
 Since engineers are problem solvers, there is a constant demand for engineers to solve problems outside typical engineering fields.

 Research and Graduate Study

-Departmental faculty members are currently active in several areas of research including biomedical, nanotechnology, communication and signal processing, computers, controls, electromagnetics, electronics and power engineering.
+Departmental faculty members are currently active in several areas of research including biomedical, nanotechnology, communication and signal processing, controls, electromagnetics, electronics and power engineering.
 Graduate studies leading to the master’s and doctoral degrees are offered in the department.
 Further details are available in the Graduate Bulletin.